learning-projects-v1/docker-and-cloud/README.md

 # Project-2 — Simple Dockerized angular dashboard
 ## Overview

-**Project-2** is a full-stack chat application built using **Angular**, **ASP.NET Core**, with a strong emphasis on real-world architecture, Docker-based deployment, and environment-specific configuration.
+**Project-2** is a full-stack application built using **Angular**, **ASP.NET Core**, with a strong emphasis on real-world architecture, Docker-based deployment, and environment-specific configuration.
 This project is intended for learning, system design practice, and portfolio demonstration.

 ---